Raw meat: Raw meat diseases

 Every year in the United States, an estimated 76 million cases of foodborne diseases are diagnosed, resulting in 325,000 hospitalizations and 5,000 deaths.
-According to a multi-state study published in the America Journal of Preventative Medicine, the annual cost of disease caused by food-borne pathogens is estimated to be anywhere from 9.3 to 12.9 billion dollars in “medical costs and productivity losses.”
+According to a multi-state study published in the America Journal of Preventative Medicine, the annual cost of disease caused by food-borne pathogens is estimated to be anywhere from 9.3 to 12.9 billion dollars in "medical costs and productivity losses."
 Most of these diseases come from contact with contaminated raw meat, although other "vehicles of transmission" are becoming more and more frequent due to global travel.
-Other sources of disease-causing pathogens can include, but are not limited to: lettuce, sprouts, fruit juices, vegetables, raw milk and water.
+Other sources of disease-causing pathogens can include, but are not limited to: lettuce, sprouts, fruit juices, vegetables, raw milk, and water.
 However, the main source of disease caused by microbial pathogens is usually raw meat.
 The type of pathogen present varies depending on the type of meat eaten.

 Beef, poultry and seafood

-There are many disease-carrying pathogens found in raw meats, and they differ according to the source, whether it be mammalian, poultry or seafood.
+There are many disease-carrying pathogens found in raw meats, and they differ according to the source, whether it be mammalian, poultry, or seafood.
 Some disease-carrying pathogens found in beef are Salmonellas, Escherichia coli, Shigella, Staphylococcus aureus, and Listeria monocytogenes.
 Different varieties of Salmonellas are often found in contaminated poultry.
 Seafood itself can also contain a wide variety of pathogens.
 The most common pathogen in raw oysters is Vibrio gastroenteritis, while Salmonella, Plesiomonsas shielloides, and staphylococcus are found in contaminated raw shrimp, and Vibrio cholerae has been found in raw crabmeat.
 Many of the symptoms that result from these diseases involve intestinal damage and can have potentially fatal effects for those at risk.
 The symptoms of an E. coli infection include bloody diarrhea, severe abdominal pain, and possible complications for the immune-compromised, elderly or children.
 These complications can include Haemolytic uraemic syndrome (HUS) and neurological problems.
-The symptoms of Vibrio gastroenteritis include frequent fevers, bloody diarrhea, long duration of illness and hospitalization.
+The symptoms of Vibrio gastroenteritis include frequent fevers, bloody diarrhea, long duration of illness, and hospitalization.
 While most of these diseases are still most commonly found in raw meat, the instances of detection in other mediums are increasing.
-For instance, Salmonella is most commonly found in poultry, but has been recently identified in sources such as eggs, dairy, meat, fresh vegetables and fruits.
+For instance, Salmonella is most commonly found in poultry, but has been recently identified in sources such as eggs, dairy, meat, and fresh vegetables and fruits.
 E. coli has also been found in beef, lamb, lettuce, sprouts, fruit juices, vegetables, raw milk, and water.
 Possible reasons for the increase are the globalization of the food market, improper handling, and leakage.